Matth-L/ldms-docker-cluster/md/final_workflow.md

 ./scripts/launch_job.sh
 ```

-# Step 3 : Creating user, roles with the UI
+# Step 3 (PLUS d'actu) : Creating user, roles with the UI

-you need to use `jobid` to get the user name.
+You need to use the sampler `jobid` to get the user name in this proof of concept.

 Connect as an admin to opensearch dashboards, http://localhost:5601